Pierre Victor, baron de Besenval de Brünstatt: French Revolution, family and last years

-When the French Revolution broke out, the Baron de Besenval remained firmly attached to the royal court and was given command of the troops which the king had concentrated in Paris to suppress the riots which had been going on for some time.
+As the uprisings in and around Paris intensified in the summer of 1789, the Baron de Besenval remained firmly attached to the royal court and was given command of the troops which the king had concentrated in Paris to suppress the riots which had been going on for some time.
 The riots culminated in the Storming of the Bastille on 14 July 1789.
 In the eyes of contemporaries, the Baron de Besenval acted unluckily in the crisis.
-When the revolutionary masses demanded his head after the Taking of the Bastille, the baron tried to escape to his home country, Switzerland.
+The aristocracy described the baron's actions as disastrous and decisive for the further course of events, which ultimately led to the French Revolution.
+When the revolutionary masses demanded his head after the Taking of the Bastille, Pierre Victor de Besenval tried to escape to his home country, Switzerland.